wojciech-jakubowski/wojciech-jakubowski.github.io/_posts/2021-12-12-cloud-data-platform-intro.md

 7. Observability, reconciliation, monitoring, alerting
 8. DevOps practices (Infra as code, CI/CD)
 9. Many many more ... :)

-Given my background, I'll focus mostly on the Microsoft Azure stack, but most architectures, patterns & practices apply to other cloud platforms as well.

 ### Context